-I am a local Berkshire mum with two boys who are Neurodivergent and currently coming to the end of their school learning.
+I am a local Neurodivergent Berkshire mum with two boys who are Neurodivergent - one finishing off college and one at university.

 As a practice we have a number of experienced professionals who can help your child, and indeed yourself, embrace their Neurodiversity.
 We provide a range of OT assessments looking at motor, sensory and executive function, offer 1:1 support, make recommendations for your child's school and home life, work with them on a road to independence if they have been unable to attend school, provide bespoke mental health support, provide training to charities/schools/organisations and also support both the child and your family in understanding their own individual Neurodiversity.